wp-plugins/speed-booster-pack/readme.txt

 2. The Google Page Speed results on our [testing site](http://tiguandesign.com/testing-speed-booster/) (v2.5)

 == Changelog ==

+= 2.7 =
+* All important options switched to off by default (on first plugin activation).

 = 2.6 =
 * Added Spanish translation by [Andrew Kurtis](http://www.webhostinghub.com/)